 They don’t understand how to do that and whom to address this task

-Put simply: stakeholders and are uncertain if the game is worth the candle.
+Put simply: stakeholders are uncertain if the game is worth the candle.
 To understand why you should (yes, we think you should) contribute to the rising global spending on digital transformation, let’s understand why now is a perfect time to do it.

 Download our free digital transformation whitepaper

 Reason 1: Unlike startups, established businesses don't start the transformation process from scratch.

 Developed companies are well prepared for a good start from the business perspective, having strong brands, funds to invest, and a target audience to communicate with.
 Handled thoughtfully, these factors can ease and smoothen out the change process.

 The digital world has become more and more open and globalized.
 Many studies and surveys of what works are readily available.
 A wide range of companies shares their experiences with adopting new technologies.

 Many digital agencies post case studies about new applications, websites, and e-commerce platforms.
 Software producers offer highly refined onboarding with expert support.
 As a result, the digital world is more friendly than you might think.